ims-systems-00/ims-kb/docs/intro.md

 To grant access to a user, click on the green `key` icon of the user you want to grant access to.

 **If the user cannot be added to a Business Unit, you will get one of the following errors**
-> Server error occurred, the operation failed.

 > This license is unavailable for this group

-> User could not be granted access

 This could be a result of either the organisation as a whole or only that specific Business Unit not possessing enough `Basic User Licenses`.
 The number of **Basic User Licenses** your organisation possesses will be related to the service you purchased.